lbernail/vagrant-puppet/README.md

 ## Vagrant environement for puppet

-Configure a puppet development environments with the following components
+Configure a puppet development/demo environment with the following components:
 - puppetmaster vm with puppetdb and puppetboard
 - additional nodes to test agents